parhuam-jalalian/Personal-Portfolio/README.md

 * ✅ dark / light mode add
 * finish contact page
 * add animations using aos or similar library
+* add a br tag for the block content

 ## features request